 Edible racing wheels?
 This mould lets you cast your own wheel of chocolate

 Edible racing wheels?
-This mould lets you cast your own wheel of chocolate2 min read .
-Updated: 04 Oct 2021, 09:53 AM IST
+This mould lets you cast your own wheel of chocolate

 The chocolate BBS wheel moulds are made of aluminium and come together like pieces of puzzle to create a box.